 Immunomodulatory Medications and Biologics

 Advances in immunotherapy have transformed the treatment landscape for TED.
-Rather than simply reducing inflammation, these medications aim to stop the disease at the immune system level.
+Rather than simply reducing inflammation, these medications aim to alter the disease at the immune system level.

 Teprotumumab, the first biologic FDA-approved specifically for TED, blocks a receptor called IGF-1R that contributes to tissue swelling and fibrosis.
 In clinical studies, many patients saw reduced eye bulging, improved double vision, and better quality of life in just a few months.

-Other immunosuppressants like mycophenolate mofetil or rituximab may be used off-label in some instances, especially when Teprotumumab is not available or appropriate.
+Other immunosuppressants like mycophenolate mofetil, rituximab, or tocilizumab may be used off-label in some instances, especially when Teprotumumab is not available or appropriate.
 These drugs work more broadly to reduce immune system activity and are typically used in combination with other therapies.

 A clinical review published by the National Library of Medicine highlighted Teprotumumab’s ability to improve both functional and cosmetic outcomes in patients with moderate to severe TED.